SkelliBoi/Humble-Warden/README.md

 ## Optional Reshade

 The installation comes included with SweetFX Reshade presets.
-These won't do anything by themselves, so if you don't want Reshade you can just leave these steps alone.
-Maybe that's recommended since I haven't tested a lot with Reshade yet.
-If you want to enable it you must install Reshade manually in the following way:
+This is a relatively old version of Reshade but is still pretty decent.
+In-game you can switch the Reshade on and oof using the "SCROLL LOCK" button on your keyboard.
+So, if you don't want Reshade, you can just turn it off that way.

+If you do like Reshade, I would recommend upgrading the Reshade installation to a newer version.
+You will have to install version 3.4.0 manually in the following way:

 1. Download Reshade 3.4.0 from the following link: https://www.mediafire.com/file/nbpgtocu66s5et6/ReShade_Setup_3.4.0.exe/file